 By publishing more pages and posts on your site, you are going to be giving Google more opportunities to index content and present it to users; you are also giving users more content that they can link to or share.
 All of this can help generate new organic traffic that can make up for the hits you’ve lost.

-The key thing here however is to put quality at the heart of your new posts; to ensure that it contains the relevance and authority signals that I’ve discussed throughout this post.
+The key thing here however is to put quality at the heart of your new pages and posts; to ensure that any new content contains the relevance and authority signals that I’ve discussed throughout this article.

 And I’d definitely view this step as a ‘phase B’ tactic — it’s best to sort out any problems with existing content before publishing a lot of new stuff!

 I hope you’ve found this guide to recovering from a Google core update helpful!
 Below you’ll find a cheatsheet containing the key steps I’ve discussed throughout this article.
 Good luck with improving your rankings!

 If you have any questions, do leave them in the comments section below — we read them all and will do our best to answer any queries you may have.